Pneumonia in adults - discharge

 - Shallow and you cannot get a deep breath

-- You need to lean forward when sitting to breathe more easily
+- Need to lean forward when sitting to breathe more easily

-- You have chest pain when you take a deep breath
+- Have chest pain when you take a deep breath

 - Fingertips or the skin around your fingernails is blue

 Ellison RT, Donowitz GR.
 Acute pneumonia.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 69.

 Mandell LA.
 Streptococcus pneumoniae infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 289.

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.